-An investigation and analysis of current issues, problems, and trends in sport management.
-Prerequisite: BUS 201, 202, 221,222, SPM 200, 201.
+This course comprises an investigation and analysis of current issues, problems, and trends in sport management.
+Prerequisites: BUS 201, 202, 221, 222, SPM 200, 201.
 Fall.

-SPM 400 Finance of Sport
+SPM 400 - Finance of Sport

 This course will provide students with a basic knowledge and understanding of the principles, processes and strategies related to the financial aspects of operating organizations whose mission involves the provision of sport related services and/or products.
 Topical areas include basic concepts of financial management and planning, budgeting approaches and strategies, and innovative and traditional revenue acquisition methods applicable to sport related organizations.
-Prerequisite: BUS 201, 202, 221,222, SPM 200, 201.
+Prerequisites: BUS 201, 202, 221, 222, SPM 200, 201.
 Fall.